ritasebastian/python/VSCcommand.md

    - Set "Editor: Auto Indent" to "Full"[1].

 5. Use a language-specific formatter or linter extension for more precise indentation control[1].
+--
+***To comment out a set of lines in Visual Studio Code, you can use the following keyboard shortcuts --
+Select the lines you want to comment
+Press ⌘ + / to toggle line comments